 I encounter many strategies in my day to day work.
 Some of them are brilliant, of course.
 Others, less so.
-The worst of them tend to fall into three categories:
+The worst of them tend to fall into four categories:

 1. Waiting for the environment to improve.